MeeranB/MeeranB/README.md

 ### Hi there 👋

 I am a Full Stack developer with experience mainly in Angular / Laravel.

+I am currently open to new opportunities, I am reachable via my [LinkedIn](https://www.linkedin.com/in/meeranb/)

-Below are some of the things I have worked on, namely:
+Below are descriptions of the pinned repositories:

 ### Laravel mail